fleetdm/fleet/handbook/marketing/README.md

 Making edits to published social media posts gets a little tricky.
 Twitter, for example, doesn't allow editing of tweets, so the only way to make an edit is to remove the tweet and post it again.

-1. Post the tweet in the #g-growth Slack channel and tag the Digital Experience lead.
+1. Post the tweet in the #g-marketing Slack channel and tag the Digital Experience lead.
 2. Decide whether to remove the tweet.
 There's a tradeoff between us striving for perfection vs. losing the engagements that the tweet may have already generated.
-3. Suggest edits in the Slack thread for the Growth team to include and re-post.
+3. Suggest edits in the Slack thread for the Marketing team to include and re-post.

 ## Commonly used terms